30 Ways To Use Google Search For Critical Thinking In The Classroom

 As the search engine that’s become its own verb, Google’s success is difficult to frame.

 One of the most telling examples of their gravity in search is how few legitimate competitors they have.
 (Some would say they have none.)
-But cataloguing and indexing humanity’s digital wares isn’t easy, especially with an entire cottage industry trying to sabotage the integrity of a search for their own personal gain (among these trends, nefarious Search Engine Optimization).
+But cataloguing and indexing humanity’s digital wares isn’t easy, especially with an entire cottage industry trying to sabotage the integrity of a search for their own personal gain.

 That leaves education in a sticky place.
 On one side we have a billion students chomping at the bit for the very information Google provides the pathway to, and on the other side we have a heaving, chaotic digital mass teaming with digital media, social media, and 10,000 new blogs per day.